Trees and their benefits...

 For starters, did you know trees can reduce your energy bill?
 Deciduous trees planted on the south, west and east aspects of a lot can create welcome shade, reducing air-conditioning costs during the hottest months of summer.

 Air pollution control is another way trees help improve livability in our urban environments.
-Trees are fairly effective at removing both solid and gaseous particulates from the air.
+Trees are effective at removing both solid and gaseous particulates from the air by aborbing gaseous pollutants through their leaves or intercepting them on leaf surfaces.

 Trees also reduce storm water runoff costs by intercepting, using, and storing rainfall.
 Progressive local governments are increasingly looking toward non-built storm water management strategies like trees, to reduce the costs of constructing storm water control infrastructure.